byte-physics/igortest/docu/sphinx/source/examples.rst

 :cpp:func:`CHECK_EQUAL_VAR` is a better way of comparing numeric variables then the plain :cpp:func:`CHECK` assertion since :code:`NaN == NaN` is false.
 The error is skipped by using the :cpp:func:`WARN` variant and will not raise the error counter.
-If you want to know unto what extend those methods differ, take a look at the section on :ref:`AssertionTypes` .
+If you want to know up to what extend those methods differ, take a look at the section on :ref:`AssertionTypes` .

 .. note::